 In 2007 Dr. Shah, a 2000 Feinberg School of Medicine alumnus, returned to Northwestern intent on starting the first clinical program in the country, if not the world, for patients with heart failure with preserved ejection fraction (HFpEF).
-A common and

-Discovered three distinct groups of HFpEF patients using big data analytics and devised tailored therapeutic strategies to improve survival. growing cardiovascular condition, it remains difficult to identify and treat, in part, due to a one-size-fits-all medical approach.
+A common and growing cardiovascular condition, it remains difficult to identify and treat, in part, due to a one-size-fits-all medical approach.
 HFpEF expert Shah dubbed the condition "Huff-Puff" Syndrome both for the sound of the acronym and the shortness of breath many of these patients develop.
 To set up his clinic, Shah needed a systematic method for finding huff puffers.